pamil/kamilkokot.com/content/blog/symfony-extension-2.1-behat-with-symfony-5/index.md

 ### Mink's driver service container exposed

 Raised multiple times in issues on the repository, the 2.0 release removed the possibility of getting into Mink's driver service container easily.
-This is especially helpful when you want to assert emails sent or messages dispatched during the last HTTP request.
+Getting it is especially helpful when you want to assert emails sent or messages dispatched during the last HTTP request.

 Starting from SymfonyExtension 2.1, you only need to inject `behat.driver.service_container` service or ask for